Why January is a Popular Month to File For Divorce

 How The Carlson Law Firm Can Help

 There are many aspects involved in filing for divorce.
 It is a process that is best accomplished with the assistance of a skilled family law attorney.
 No matter what the grounds for divorce, we understand that this is a difficult situation, which is why we are here to help.
 Our attorneys have been protecting the rights of families across Central Texas since 1976.
-We serve Family Law clients in Bell, Coryell, Lampasas, Milam and Williamson Counties.
+We serve Family Law clients in Bell, Coryell, Lampasas, Milam, Williamson and Travis Counties.